romark21/Automation-test-with-Selenium/README.md

 Transitions between pages
 Test support convenience - encapsulation of business logic in methods

+To install all packages from the requirements.txt file, run in the terminal the command: pip install -r requirements.txt (Don't forget to activate the virtual environment before this step).

 To run tests in the termenal, write this line: pytest -v --tb=line --language=en test_main_page.py